How Our Bags And Accessories Are Made?

 The materials are then delivered to our small group of Javanese artisans, who craft our products from the ground up using traditional methods to create the beautiful pieces you see.

-ENKI Eco-Engineered Goods use AGS bronze hardware for our zips and buckles, and we up-cycled all of our leftovers for padding; and brand with Matsui's environmentally friendly water-based inks.
+ENKI Eco-Engineered Goods use AGS bronze hardware for our zips and buckles, and we up-cycled all of our leftovers for padding.

 We are committed to being environmentally friendly as well as highly sustainable.